oracle/cloudtestdrive/AppDev/helidon-k8s/Docker/DockerLabs.md

 All of this is information you gathered when you were [getting your docker details](../ManualSetup/GetDockerDetailsForYourTenancy.md)

-For example a completed version may look like this (this is only an example, use your own values)
+For example a completed version may look like this (this is only an example, use your own values) ** Important** The auth token being used for the password may well contain characters with special meaning to the shell, so it's important to include it in single quotes as in the example below ( ' )

 `docker login fra.ocir.io --username=cdtemeabdnse/oracleidentitycloudservice/my.email@you.server.com --password='q)u70[]eUkM1u}zu;:[L'`